rainbow954/streamly-spark-examples/streamly-kafka-cassandra/README.md

 The newly created keyspace should appear in the list of existing keyspaces on the right side of the screen:

 ![streamly-list-keyspace][streamly-list-keyspace]

+The job will create the table precise in the spark.properties file (e.g. `greenspace_table`) with the adequate fields for you.

 ### 5. Get your access and secret keys
   - Click on the Profile icon